roblevintennis/guest-posts/articles/the-little-button-that-could.md

 ### Copy the CSS

 Now we're going to write a small node script to simply copy our `littlebutton-css/css/button.css` into our React application.
 This step is probably the most interesting one to me because it's both magical and ugly at the same time.
-It's magical, because it means our React button component is truly deriving it's styles from the same CSS written in the html/css project.
+It's magical, because it means our React button component is truly deriving its styles from the same CSS written in the html/css project.
 It's ugly because, well, we are reaching up out of one workspace and grabbing a file from another ¯\_(ツ)_/¯

 Add the following little NodeJS script to `littlebutton-react/copystyles.js`: